Home

 All about Enderbite and Quartzite Properties

 Know all about Enderbite and Quartzite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Quartzite belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Quartzite is Foliated, Granular.
 Enderbite appears Veined or Pebbled and Quartzite appears Lustrous.
-The luster of Enderbite is not available while that of Quartzite is vitreous.
+The luster of Enderbite is while that of Quartzite is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Quartzite is available in black, blue, brown, green, light grey, purple, white, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Quartzite are an oil and gas reservoir, as armour rock for sea walls, cemetery markers, commemorative tablets, in aquifers, laboratory bench tops, petroleum reservoirs, soil conditioner, source of magnesia (mgo), tombstones, used in aquariums.

 Compare Igneous Rocks